Assisted dying: Ex-Archbishop of Canterbury Lord Carey backs bill

 It speaks to a body of people, including in the Anglican church, who now feel they can to some extent re-interpret what it is to be Christian, to be Anglican and how to put that into practice in their everyday lives.

 To hear that coming from a stalwart defender of biblical truth like Lord Carey is pretty significant.

 Lord Falconer told BBC Radio 5 live that Lord Carey "makes the point that it's not anti-Christian to support the change in the law that my bill proposes".

 "I believe it reflects the view of almost everyone in the debate that - whatever view you take about the issues - nobody wants people who are properly motivated by compassion to be prosecuted.
-And he puts those arguments incredibly powerfully."'Sword of Damocles'
+And he puts those arguments incredibly powerfully."

 However, the current Archbishop of Canterbury Justin Welby warned Lord Falconer's bill would mean elderly and disabled people coming under pressure to end their lives.

 "What sort of society would we be creating if we were to allow this sword of Damocles to hang over the head of every vulnerable, terminally-ill person in the country?" he wrote in the Times.